craftworkgames/MonoGame.Extended/CODING_GUIDELINES.md

 ### Extension Methods

+**Preferred Approach for MonoGame.Extended Types**:
+- For types that are part of MonoGame.Extended (where we control the source code), prefer static methods within the type itself rather than extension methods
+- Extension methods should primarily be used for extending types from MonoGame core or external libraries where we don't control the source

+**When Extension Methods Are Necessary**:
 - **Extension Class Naming**: `{TypeName}Extensions` (e.g., `ColorExtensions`, `Vector2Extensions`)
 - **One Extension Class Per Type**: Each type being extended should have its own extension class
 - **No Mixed Extensions**: Don't extend multiple types in a single extension class